The Healing Kitchen

 INGREDIENTS:

-2 t organic olive oil
+organic olive oil

-1/4 organic white onion, diced
+1/2 c large organic red onion, diced

-1 c organic cooked quinoa
+1 c organic cilantro leaves, chopped

 (c=cup; t=teaspoon; T=tablespoon)